reselbob/innosoft/microservices-architecture/01-wisesayings/README.md

 * Docker Container
 * Kubernetes Deployment and Service

-## To run as a standalone application
+## Exercise 1: Run as a standalone application

 In this exercise we'll build the application as a standalone Node.js application running on a Ubuntu virtual machine on Katacoda.